sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

      For a custom environment variable, you do not have to prepend `SENSU_BACKEND`.
      For example, `TEST_VAR_1` is a valid custom environment variable name.

-3. Add the environment variable to the environment file (`/etc/default/sensu-backend` for Debian/Ubuntu systems or `/etc/sysconfig/sensu-backend` for RHEL/CentOS systems).
+3. Add the environment variable to the environment file.

      For example, to create `api-listen-address` as an environment variable and set it to `192.168.100.20:8080`: